 Vermontville's Opera House: a town hall with a stage upstairs

-The cornerstone went down on August 27, 1895, and by the next year Vermontville — a village of a few hundred people settled by New Englanders — had something most towns its size could only dream about: its own opera house.
-Not a borrowed hall or a back room, but a purpose-built three-story brick building with a corner tower and a bell-shaped cap, designed to do real civic work and entertain the county at the same time.
+The cornerstone went down on August 27, 1895.
+By the next year Vermontville had something most towns its size could only dream about: its own opera house.
+This is a village of a few hundred people, settled by New Englanders.
+And it wasn’t a borrowed hall or a back room.
+It was a purpose-built three-story brick building with a corner tower and a bell-shaped cap.
+It was designed to do real civic work and entertain the county at the same time.

 It was a clever piece of small-town budgeting.
-The village put up the money for the brick lower floor, which became the library and council rooms.
-The township paid for the red-brick upper portion, where the actual opera house lived — an auditorium for traveling shows, school programs, dances, and community meetings.
+The village put up the money for the brick lower floor.
+That became the library and council rooms.
+The township paid for the red-brick upper portion, where the actual opera house lived.
+It was an auditorium for traveling shows, school programs, dances, and community meetings.
 One building, two governments, one stage.
-That arrangement still holds: more than a century later, the library and township offices share the ground floor while the theater waits upstairs.
+That arrangement still holds.
+More than a century later, the library and township offices share the ground floor while the theater waits upstairs.

 In an age before radio or movies, the opera house was where a country town touched the wider world.
-Troupes came through on the rail and road circuits, putting on plays and concerts and the occasional lecture, and for a night the farm families of western Eaton County had somewhere to dress up and go.
-When the bookings dried up, the building simply kept being useful in other ways, which is probably why it’s still standing.
+Troupes came through on the rail and road circuits.
+They put on plays and concerts and the occasional lecture.
+For a night the farm families of western Eaton County had somewhere to dress up and go.
+When the bookings dried up, the building simply kept being useful in other ways.
+That’s probably why it’s still standing.

-It earned a place on the National Register of Historic Places in 1993 — recognition for a frugal little landmark that managed to be the town’s library, its government, and its theater all under one mansard roof, and never had to be any of those things alone.
+It earned a place on the National Register of Historic Places in 1993.
+That’s recognition for a frugal little landmark.
+It managed to be the town’s library, its government, and its theater all under one mansard roof.
+And it never had to be any of those things alone.

 Sources